janghyeon-lee/janghyeon-lee.github.io/_pages/about.md

 I am a Ph.D. student in Computer Science at [University]().

-Prior to this, I received my MS in Computing Science from [Simon Fraser University (SFU)](https://www.sfu.ca/) and BS in Materials Science & Engineering from [Korea University](https://www.korea.edu/mbshome/mbs/en/index.do).
+Prior to this, I received my MS and BS in Computing Science from [Simon Fraser University (SFU)](https://www.sfu.ca/), and a BS in Materials Science & Engineering from [Korea University](https://www.korea.edu/mbshome/mbs/en/index.do).

 My research interest lies in machine learning, specifically in creating solutions that are generalizable to different domains, including human-computer interaction (HCI).